08 _ Interaction with the VET Regulator policy and procedure

 • Directorship and/or control (including sale of RTO).

-The Quality Assurance Consultant is responsible to report changes to operations to ASQA by completing the notification of material change or event through asqanet.
+The General Manager is responsible to report changes to operations to ASQA by completing the notification of material change or event through asqanet.
 Notifications are to be made within 90 calendar days of the changes occurring.

 Outsourced arrangements (Partnership)

-If Allara enters an outsourced arrangement or a partnership with another entity, the Chief Executive Officer is required to notify ASQA by completing the notification of material change or event through asqanet.
+If Allara Learning enters an outsourced arrangement or a partnership with another entity, the CEO is required to notify ASQA by completing the notification of material change or event through asqanet.

 Changes to Financial Viability

-Allara will notify ASQA immediately if there are significant changes to its financial viability.
+Allara Learning will notify ASQA immediately if there are significant changes to its financial viability.
 This includes:

 • Net tangible assets fall below 2% of Revenue.